 Shopify wants to streamline commerce and offer merchants the ability to sell their products everywhere.
 This can be done using Shopify Markets or, on Plus, using the expansion store model.

-Markets: you can localise pricing, content, language and also products Expansion Store Model On Plus: gives you up to 10 stores
+- Expansion Store Model On Plus: Gives you up to 10 stores.

 Expansion Stores on Plus has features including market-specific fulfilment priority, payouts in different bank accounts or currencies, and creation of local teams and staff permissions.

-5 B2B
+5. B2B

 On Shopify Plus you are able to run B2B and B2C from one store.
-Merchants have the ability to choose between a single online store for direct and wholesale business, or a dedicated B2B store, at no additional cost.
+Merchants have the ability to choose between a single online store for direct and wholesale business or a dedicated B2B store at no additional cost.

 - Companies, locations and buyers